box/box-developer-changelog/content/2020/03-30-potential-impactful-changes-to-format-of-metadata-date-fields.md

   - api
 is_impactful: false
 is_new_feature: false
 ---

+# Potential impactful changes to format of Metadata `date` fields

 As part of ongoing improvements to our Metadata infrastructure we will be rolling out three potential impactful changes to the format of `date` fields in